thaddeus002/yghh/README.md

 ### Compiling and installing cgit

+It's probably possible with your distribution to install cgit with the packet manager.
+But for better understand how it works, we'll build and install it ourself.
+If you don't want to do this, or don't have gcc installed on your server, skip this section and simply do

+    # apt get install cgit

+or

+    # yum install cgit

+or whatever is suitable for your distribution.

+Else you can build cgit :

     $ git clone --recursive https://git.zx2c4.com/cgit
     $ cd cgit
     $ make NO_LUA=1

+After that, install the program on the webserver :

+    # cp cgit /var/www/htdocs/cgit/cgit.git

+At this point, the url "http://example.com/cgit/cgit.cgi" must be accessible and present some text.

+To make this page nicer, we need to add a css, a logo, and a favicon.
+Considering the root webserver directory is "/var/www/html", we can put theses files in it :

+    # mkdir -p /var/www/html/css /var/www/html/images /var/www/html/icons
+    # cp cgit*.css /var/www/html/css/
+    # cp cgit.png /var/www/html/images/
+    # cp favicon.ico /var/www/html/icons/

+To avoid error logs for apache, create the directory /var/cache/cgit

+    # mkdir -p /var/cache/cgit

 -- TO BE CONTINUED